|

 A. Besides

-tuning, I also offer action and tone regulation (voicing),
+tuning, we also offer action and tone regulation (voicing),

 page on this site for more information on these services.